 If any of our product candidates receives marketing approval, it may nonetheless fail to gain sufficient market acceptance by physicians, patients, third-party payors and others in the medical community.
 If our product candidates do not achieve an adequate level of acceptance, we may not generate significant product revenues and we may not become profitable.
+For example, even if the statistical results from our Phase 2 head-to-head (COMPARE) trial vs. KRYSTEXXA favor SEL-212 and SEL-212 receives marketing approval, the drug may fail to gain market acceptance from physicians, patients, third-party payors and others in the medical community who may continue to favor KRYSTEXXA.
 The degree of market acceptance of our product candidates, if any, will depend on a number of factors, including:

-- their efficacy, safety and other potential advantages compared to alternative treatments; - the clinical indications for which our product candidates are approved; - our ability to offer them for sale at competitive prices; - their convenience and ease of administration compared to alternative treatments - the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies; - the strength of marketing and distribution support; - the availability of third-party coverage and adequate reimbursement for our product candidates; - the prevalence and severity of their side effects and their overall safety profiles; - any restrictions on the use of our product candidates together with other medications; - interactions of our product candidates with other medicines patients are taking; - our ability to create awareness with patients and physicians about the harmful effects of uric acid deposits; - the timing of market introduction of any approved product candidates as well as competitive products and other therapies; - inability of certain types of patients to take our product candidates; - their ability to remain attractive in the event of changing treatment guidelines; - adverse publicity about the product or favorable publicity about competitive products; and - potential product liability claims.
+- their efficacy, safety and other potential advantages compared to alternative treatments; - the clinical indications for which our product candidates are approved; - our ability to offer them for sale at competitive prices; - their convenience and ease of administration compared to alternative treatments; - the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies; - the strength of marketing and distribution support; - the availability of third-party coverage and adequate reimbursement for our product candidates; - the prevalence and severity of their side effects and their overall safety profiles; - any restrictions on the use of our product candidates together with other medications; - interactions of our product candidates with other medicines patients are taking; - our ability to create awareness with patients and physicians about the harmful effects of uric acid deposits; - the timing of market introduction of any approved product candidates as well as competitive products and other therapies; - inability of certain types of patients, particularly with respect to certain rare diseases or conditions, to take our product candidates; - their ability to remain attractive in the event of changing treatment guidelines; - adverse publicity about the product or favorable publicity about competitive products; and - potential product liability claims.